PLayer-FL: A Principled Approach to Personalized Layer-wise Cross-Silo Federated Learning: Evaluation

+\textbf{Consistent and competitive performance across diverse settings.} Table \ref{f1-table} presents F1 scores and average ranks across all datasets (accuracy and loss in Tables \ref{supp:acc-table} and \ref{supp:loss-table} show consistent conclusions).
+PLayer-FL achieves the highest mean rank with statistical significance ($p<5\times10^{-3}$), demonstrating robust performance across various architectures and realistic non-IID conditions.
 Notably, in line with typical observations in cross-silo FL settings where data is highly non-IID \citep{huang2022cross}, local site training is competitive when compared to FL algorithms, as each site can effectively train its own model.

+Importantly, while PLayer-FL does not always achieve the top individual score, it consistently ranks in the top three across all benchmarks, a pattern that reflects a critical protective property: \emph{stability without hyperparameter tuning}.
+Unlike optimization-based personalized FL methods that require careful tuning of regularization weights or learning rates (which can harm performance when misconfigured), PLayer-FL's parameter-light design eliminates this deployment risk.
+By relying on generalization dynamics observable in the first epoch rather than task-specific hyperparameters, PLayer-FL provides \emph{stable, predictable performance across diverse settings}.

+\textbf{Fairness: Equitable benefits across all clients.} Table \ref{rank-table} shows that PLayer-FL achieves the \emph{best average fairness rank} across all benchmarks (full results in Table \ref{supp:fairness-table}), with statistical significance ($p<5\times10^{-3}$).
+This demonstrates that PLayer-FL distributes performance improvements equitably rather than benefiting only a subset of clients, a property that ensures no client is systematically disadvantaged.
+This fairness is not incidental but emerges directly from our principled approach: by federating only layers where clients naturally converge, we avoid the harmful averaging of divergent, client-specific representations that causes inequitable outcomes in standard FL.

+\textbf{Incentivization: Protecting clients from performance degradation.} Beyond fairness, PLayer-FL achieves the \emph{best average incentivization rank} (Table \ref{rank-table}, full results in Table \ref{supp:incentive-table}, $p=0.043$), meaning that clients are protected from performing worse than local training.
+This is essential for sustainable collaboration: institutions will only participate if federation does not harm their individual performance.
+By identifying and respecting the transition point, PLayer-FL ensures that collaboration provides value to all participants -- addressing a fundamental barrier to FL adoption in cross-silo settings.

+\textbf{Validation of the transition point approach.} These results provide comprehensive empirical validation of our core hypothesis: \emph{federating early, generalizable layers while keeping later, task-specific layers local provides robust protective guarantees}.
+The superiority of PLayer-FL over PLayer-FL-Random further demonstrates that our federation sensitivity metric successfully identifies the transition point -- achieving advantages beyond those of arbitrary partial federation.
+Together, these findings establish that principled identification of a transition point enables FL that is simultaneously effective, equitable, and protective.